gandallab/brain_CTP_deconv/deconvolution/README.md

 3.  `find_dmr_extremes.R` : .R script identifying marker probes

-    1. Aggregate multiple Excitatory cell sub-types and Inhibitory cell sub-types into Exc and Inh, as this gives better coverage
+    1. Aggregate multiple Excitatory cell sub-types into Exc, and Inhibitory cell sub-types into Inh, as this gives better CpG coverage (within some cell sub-types, the sequencing is somewhat sparse)

+    2. Calculate %methylation at each CpG site: M/(M+U)

-    2. Identify marker CpG probes on the basis of being
+    3. Identify marker CpG probes on the basis of being

         1.  \>=60% methylated in only 1 cell-type and \<= 40% methylated in all other cell-types (ie. a marker probe that is up-methylated)

         2.  \<=40% methylated in only 1 cell-type and \>=60% methylated in all other cell-types (ie. a marker probe that is down-methylated)

-    3. Format and output as `Luo2020_extremes_dmr_ilmn450kepic_aggto100bp_c10_cell7_split6040all_beta.rds`
+    4. Format and output as `Luo2020_extremes_dmr_ilmn450kepic_aggto100bp_c10_cell7_split6040all_beta.rds`

 ## Data